Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Methodology

-Since the original (S)WAE aimed to ultimately minimize $d_W(p(x), p_D(x))$ via an approximate variational formulation, \footnote{When minimized over all $p_E(z|x)$ that satisfies the constraint $p_E(z) = p(z)$, the data term of the WAE loss, Eq.~\ref{eq:wae_data}, becomes an upper bound on $d_{W}(p(x), p_D(x))$; the bound is tight for deterministic decoders \cite{wae}.
-The overall WAE loss $\mathcal{L}_{WAE}$ is a relaxation of the exact variational bound, and recovers the latter as $\lambda \to \infty$.} we also consider an auxiliary strategy of directly minimizing the more computationally convenient SW distance $d_{SW}(p(x), p_D(x))$ to train a decoder, or minimizing $d_{SW}(p(z), p_E(z))$ to train an encoder.
-This can be done by simply optimizing the Monte Carlo estimates
+Since the original (S)WAE aimed to ultimately minimize $d_W(p(x), p_D(x))$ via an approximate variational formulation, \footnote{When minimized over all $p_E(z \mid x)$ that satisfies the constraint $p_E(z) = p(z)$, term A of \E{Equation} (\ref{eq:wae}) becomes an upper bound on $d_{W}(p(x), p_D(x))$; the bound is tight for deterministic decoders \cite{wae}.
+The overall WAE loss \E{$\mathcal{L}_{\rm WAE}$} is a relaxation of the exact variational bound, and recovers the latter as $\lambda \to \infty$.} we also consider an auxiliary strategy of directly minimizing the more computationally convenient SW distance $\E{d_{\rm SW}}(p(x), p_D(x))$ to train a decoder, or minimizing $\E{d_{\rm SW}}(p(z), p_E(z))$ to train an encoder.
+This can be done by simply optimizing the Monte-Carlo estimates

 where the samples $\{x_m, z_m, \tilde{x}'_m, \tilde{z}_m\}_{m=1}^M$ are defined the same way as before.
-Auxiliary training of the encoder was found helpful for escaping local minima when optimizing the joint loss $\hat{\mathcal{L}}_{SWAE}$, and auxiliary fine-tuning of the decoder in post-processing also improved the decoder's fit to the data.
+Auxiliary training of the encoder was found helpful for escaping local minima when optimizing the joint loss $\hat{\mathcal{L}}_\E{{\rm SWAE}}$, and auxiliary fine-tuning of the decoder in post-processing also improved the decoder's fit to the data.

-Note that the idea of training a decoder by itself is similar in spirit to GANs, but again with the major distinction and innovation that we use samples from a physically meaningful prior $p(z)$ instead of an uninformed generic one (e.g. Gaussian), as we are also interested in a physical conditional mapping $p_D(x|z)$ in addition to achieving good fit to the marginal $p(x)$.
+Note that the idea of training a decoder by itself is similar in spirit to GANs, but again with the major distinction and innovation that we use samples from a physically meaningful prior $p(z)$ instead of an uninformed generic one (e.g. Gaussian), as we are also interested in a physical conditional mapping $p_D(x \mid z)$ in addition to achieving good fit to the marginal $p(x)$.